 www.webmd.com/balance/features/learning-to-forgive-yourself (Joretta L. Marshall, PhD) Donald Winnicott, The Maturational Processes and the Facilitating Environment, p.148

 Have you ever felt like you don’t understand your emotions?
 Why you acted out in that situation and why you’re crying in another?
-Or, have you ever felt other don’t understand how you feel?
-Above all, think about it – are you running away from your emotions?
+Or, have you ever felt others don’t understand how you feel?
+Above all – are you running away from your emotions?

 The most important thing in order to live a happy and healthy life is to learn to understand and express your emotions.
 They are of immense importance to accept yourself and others and to have healthy relationships.

 Mary Buchowski-Kurus put together a nice article called “Emotions – How To Understand, Identify and Release Your Emotions”.
 It will help you recognize your emotions and feelings, understand them and manage them in the right way.

 “Different people define emotions in different ways.
 Some make a distinction between emotions and feelings saying that a feeling is the response part of the emotion and that an emotion includes the situation or experience, the interpretation, the perception, and the response or feeling related to the experience of a particular situation.
 For the purposes of this article, I use the terms interchangeably.

 John D. (Jack) Mayer says, “Emotions operate on many levels.
 They have a physical aspect as well as a psychological aspect.
 Emotions bridge thought, feeling, and action.
 So, they operate in every part of a person, they affect many aspects of a person, and the person affects many aspects of the emotions.”